Scouting America

 4. Broaden Our Appeal and Revitalize Our Brand

-This track helps camp leaders enhance outreach efforts and boost the Scouting America camping and outdoor image within their communities, both internal and external.
+This track helps camp leaders enhance outreach efforts and boost Scouting America camping and outdoor image within their communities, both internal and external.
 Participants will learn strategies for attracting a more diverse group of campers, engaging new audiences, and positioning their camp as a must-attend experience for youth.

 5. Strengthen Our Financial Position